 Multiple meeting sessions will quickly eat away at these numbers.
 Be mindful of space if you plan to share video meeting recordings with cloud storage.

-If you want a good rundown on the various file size limitations and other quirks of cloud storage platforms, check out this previous post.
+Learn more about the various file size limitations and other quirks of cloud storage platforms.

 Another option are the many large file transfer services out there.
 You probably won’t run into file size issues using these platforms, at least to share video meeting recordings.
 WeTransfer’s paid Pro accounts, for example, have a 20 GB file size limit; Send Anywhere has a 50 GB limit; Wormhole a 10 GB limit; and Filemail a 25 GB limit.
 That’s plenty of room for most video meeting recordings.